Prudent Pet Insurance Review

 The good news is, if you have pet insurance, your financial burden will be much lower.
 Pet owners have many options for getting their pet covered—including Prudent Pet.

-Prudent Pet is a new company that has only been in business since 2018.
+Prudent Pet is a new company that has been in business since 2018.
 It’s been Better Business Bureau accredited since January 2019.
 Unlike some other pet insurance companies that don’t provide insurance for older pets, Prudent Pet doesn’t discriminate based on your pet’s age.

 In this review:

 Prudent Pet offers an accident and illness plan and an accident-only plan.
 The coverage you receive will depend on the plan you choose.
 Here is a breakdown of what will and won’t be covered under each plan.

 Coverage under both plans doesn’t start until the 15th day after the policy effective date.
 This means that any accident or illness that occurs during the 14 days following your policy’s effective date will not be covered regardless of whether the plan states that it is covered.